- Probate Court

 MISCELLANEOUS PETITIONS: In matters wherein no state form is suggested or prescribed, for motions, fee petitions, tax minimization, etc.; parties shall use Miscellaneous Petitions for the filing(s).

-NAME CHANGE: For all persons over 18 years old, upon the filing of a petition to change the name and submission of a birth certificate, Westerly Police shall be notified and requested to provide a criminal background check before the Court will act on the petition.
+NAME CHANGE: Upon the filing of a Petition for Change of name for persons over 18 years old with submission of a birth certificate and a form of identification (driver's license), the Bureau of Criminal Identification at the Department of Attorney General shall be notified and requested to provide a criminal background check before the Court will act on the petition.
 If a criminal record is reported, the Court may approve, deny or allow the petition be withdrawn without action.

 NOTICE: Notice of proceedings in Probate Court shall be as required by RI General Laws.